joejenett/iwebthings/_posts/2023-04-10-notes-from-the-hub-04-10-23.md

 comments: true
 ---
 <p>Back in late 2021, <a href="https://simply.joejenett.com/heres-to-simplicity/">I wrote</a> about the need to simplify.
 Since then, I’ve made a number of changes ’round here and <a href="https://dwt-archives.joejenett.com/announcement/"></a> <a href="https://dwt-archives.joejenett.com/announcement/">retiring</a> <em>the dailywebthing linkport</em> and <em>daily pointers</em> represents the final phase of what I like to call the simplification project.</p>
 <p>But why?
 I didn’t want to rename it ‘the almostdailywebthing’ and to be frank, I’m getting a little too old to keep up with the ‘daily’ part of its name.
-Its original mission was to be a daily-updated place for link lovers, which lasted over 22 years.</p>
+Its original mission was to be a daily-updated place for link lovers, fulfilled for over 22 years.</p>
 <p>Being a link lover myself, I don’t plan on going anywhere.
 If you’re disappointed <em>the dailywebthing</em> is no more, I hope you’ll let me try to make it up to you on a regular, though not daily basis.
 For now, here’s a few recent finds:</p>
 <p></p>
 <ul class="links">